University of Leeds: Great Hall

 The Great Hall is the venue for graduation ceremonies.

-The university's Great Hall building is one of the most prominent buildings on campus alongside the Parkinson Building and the numerous brutalist buildings which are Grade II listed.
-The Great Hall was built on a site of Beech Grove Hall Estate which was purchased in 1879 by the then Yorkshire College when joining the Victoria University.
-This was later demolished in 1884, to become the site of the Clothworkers buildings of the Baines Memorial Wing and the Great Hall.
-The buildings were designed by the renowned Victorian architect Alfred Waterhouse R.A in red pressed brick and had dressings of Bolton Wood stone in a Gothic Collegiate style.
-The cost of the build was £22,000 and was raised partially by public appeal and served as the university library until the opening of the Brotherton Library.
+The university's Great Hall is one of the most prominent buildings on campus alongside the Parkinson Building and the numerous brutalist buildings which are Grade II listed.
+The Great Hall was built on the site of the Beech Grove Hall Estate which was purchased in 1879 by the Yorkshire College when joining the Victoria University.
+This was demolished in 1884 and became the site of the Clothworkers buildings, the Baines Memorial Wing and the Great Hall.
+The buildings were designed by the renowned Victorian architect Alfred Waterhouse RA in red brick with dressings of Bolton Wood stone in a Gothic Collegiate style.
+The cost of the build was £22,000, raised partially by public appeal.
+The building housed the university library until the opening of the Brotherton Library in 1936.

 The Great Hall is now primarily used for examinations, meetings and graduation ceremonies.